bryant1410/CoditorX/README.md

 ## Introduction

-CoditorX is an in-browser Markdown editor for multiple players collaborating.
+CoditorX is an in-browser markdown editor for multiple players collaborating.

 ## Features